 Is My Dog Ready to Go Camping?

 First, you may be camp ready, but is your dog?
 Assessing camp readiness begins with understanding your canine’s basic personality.
-If your pup is constantly barking, anxious, or aggressive, it may be best to hold off on camping for a while.
+If your pup is constantly barking, anxious, or aggressive, it may be best to hold off camping for a while.
 Otherwise, assess what kind of adventure is best for you and your pup.
-You wouldn’t take a friend whose favorite pastime is lounging on a week-long backpacking trip, so make sure you have a realistic view of your dog’s proclivity towards athletic endeavors.
+You wouldn’t take a friend whose favorite pastime is lounging on a week-long backpacking trip, so make sure you have a realistic view of your dog’s propensity towards athletic endeavors.

 Once you have a realistic view of the adventure on which you want to embark, be sure to prepare by taking these steps:

 - Training: Whether you are in the backcountry or a reasonably accessible campground, your dog will need a reliable recall command to keep them out of danger.
 This also goes for a “leave-it” command.
 Further, make sure your dog is comfortable relaxing on a leash or portable crate, as many campgrounds do not allow pets to roam off-leash.

 - ID: Your Dog needs to be identified, so ensure they have an up-to-date tag.
 Further, it may be helpful to bring an up-to-date picture of your pup in the chance they get loose.